Direct verification of the kinetic description of wave turbulence for finite-size systems dominated by interactions among groups of 6 waves

 where $\Delta n_k = n_k(\Delta t)-n_k(0)$, and

 and $\mathfrak{T}$ is often called the collision term.
+[The rather sparse form of $\mathfrak{T}$ in Eq.~\eqref{eq:n-difference} is due to the specific form of the nonlinearity in Eq.~\eqref{eq:qNLSE}, which allows only for the scattering of three waves into three waves and conserves $\| u \|^2$.
+Scattering of four waves into two waves, or vice versa, present in more general systems dominated by six-wave interactions, is absent from the dynamics of Eq.~\eqref{eq:qNLSE} due to its form of nonlinearity.]
 To obtain the corresponding WKE for 6 wave interactions, we take the continuum limit of Eq.~\eqref{eq:int:step} by converting the sum to a Riemann sum, and recalling the limit